Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-3. Information publicly announced on the issuance of diplomas, certificates and certifications must be accurate compared to the original certificate, certificate and certification issuance book and must be periodically updated and stored on the unit\'s electronic information portal; ensuring convenience in management, access, search and compliance with legal regulations.
+3. Information publicly announced on the issuance of diplomas, certificates and certifications must be accurate compared to the original certificate, certificate and certification issuance book and must be periodically updated and stored on the unit's electronic information portal; ensuring convenience in management, access, search and compliance with legal regulations.
 The public announcement of information on the issuance of diplomas,